No matter how carefully you treat your new couch cushions and throw pillows, there will come a time when they need a good washing.

 - Let your pillow dry until it is totally free from moisture/dampness

-If something has spilled onto your throw pillows without a removable cover, don’t just sit there.
+If something has spilled onto your throw pillows without a removable cover, don’t just sit there and bemoan your loss.

 Grab a soft cloth and a little warm, soapy water and clean off any food, drink or debris.
 Soda water (club soda) should be your go to for any recent spills.
 Typically, you won’t even need anything else.